HEALTH CONCEPTS

 RELAVENCE OF DEFINING HEALTH

 Why are someone bothered about defining health?
-What are the disadvantages for having an incomplete definition to it?
+What are the advantages of having an incomplete definition?
 In this era of modern science and technology why should we bother about this?

 2. It helps determine the exact health status of an individual.

-3. It provides the health workers clear parameters or reference points to achieve in case diseased individual.
+3. It provides health workers clear parameters or reference points to achieve in a particular case of deviated health condition.

 4. It helps us define disease.
 (Even better)

 Even after two centuries beyond the establishment of modern medicine, the health status of humans remains largely unchanged.
-While we have made leaps in certain areas, we cannot overlook the gaps that still exist in others.
+While we have made leaps in certain areas, we cannot overlook the gaps that still exist.
 It’s true that effective management of infections and advancements in emergency medicine have been revolutionary.
-The increase in longevity is a clear indicator of these improvements, as the death rates have seen a drastic reduction.
+The increase in longevity is a clear indicator of such improvements as the death rates have come down remarkably.

 However, to truly measure the progress we have made, we must consider not just the quantity of life, but also the quality.
 The change in the quality of health must be put on the checklist.
 To assess this accurately, there first needs to be a consensus on what constitutes ‘health’ and ‘disease.’

 The World Health Organization (WHO) defines health not merely as the absence of disease or infirmity, but as a state of complete physical, mental, and social well-being.
 This holistic view acknowledges that health is multifaceted.
 Disease, on the other hand, is typically defined as an abnormal condition affecting the body of an organism.
-It is often construed as a medical condition associated with specific symptoms and signs.
+It often constitute a medical condition associated with specific symptoms and signs of physical or psychiatric changes.
+Psychological ,cultural and economic factors indisputably affect the variable health and vici versa as it is related to a factor called ‘productivity of a subject’ which is precisely a social component but are not the real components of personal health of an individual.

 The debate, however, does not end with these definitions.
 With the evolution of our understanding of the human genome and the complex interplay between genetics, environment, and lifestyle, health and disease are no longer seen as binary states.
 For instance, someone can have a genetic predisposition to a particular condition but remain healthy through lifestyle choices.
 Similarly, diseases can be present in a dormant state without impacting a person’s day-to-day well-being.

 To truly evaluate the advancements in healthcare, we must develop nuanced metrics that capture this complexity.
 We must ask ourselves: Are people living longer lives also living better lives?
 Are the years we’ve added to our lifespan marked by vitality or incapacitation?
-Are our healthcare systems addressing not just the biological aspect of diseases but also the psychological and social realms affecting health outcomes?
+We really need healthcare systems addressing the biological aspect of diseases to identify psychological and social realms affecting health outcomes as separate entities and define them independently to get any close and clear to real health.

 In summary, while modern medicine has achieved incredible feats, the quest to enhance the holistic health of humanity is ongoing.
 It is imperative that we pursue this journey with a thorough understanding and clear definitions of health and disease, tracking not only the length of life but its quality as well.
 Only then can we truly appreciate the strides made and identify the challenges that still lie ahead.